4d/docs/website/translated_docs/es/API/DatastoreClass.md

 The `.startRequestLog()` function <!-- REF #DataStoreClass.startRequestLog().Summary -->starts the logging of ORDA requests on the client side<!-- END REF -->.

 This function must be called on a remote 4D, otherwise it does nothing.
-It is designed for debugging purposes in client/server configurations.
+Está diseñado para fines de depuración en configuraciones cliente/servidor.

 The ORDA request log can be sent to a file or to memory, depending on the parameter type: